Reverse Proxy Guide to Refer in 2024

 If we dig deeper, some evident security loopholes will come to the surface.
 For instance:

-A reverse proxy can read or modify the non-encrypted traffic, log the passwords, and even inject the malware as it allows all the requests to pass through it.
+A reverse proxy can read or modify non-encrypted traffic, log passwords, and even inject malware as it allows all requests to pass through it.
 It works only with HTTP requests, which is not a safe protocol.
 HTTPS is the bare minimum requirement.

 A reverse proxy is an easy technology to bypass, and hackers don’t have to invest much effort to deactivate it.
-It can allow zero-day vulnerabilities if it’s not configured to filter the attacks or remains inactive for a long.
+However, if it’s not configured to filter attacks or remains inactive for a long time, it can allow zero-day vulnerabilities.

-A single failure or technical fault in the reverse proxy will lead to threats to the entire server architecture.
-So, you can’t bank upon the default security of reverse proxy.
+A single failure or technical fault in the reverse proxy can threaten the entire server architecture.
+Therefore, you can’t bank upon its default security.

 VPN or Virtual Private Network is an established way to establish a secure connection between the internet and computing devices.
 It is an encrypted tunnel placed between the internet and the client.
 It’s a client-side technology forward request to the internet on the client’s behalf.